Logitech Combo Touch

 It has a different feel compared to the Apple keyboard in terms of usage environment.
 But couldn’t it also protect the Apple Pencil?

 Another disappointing aspect of the old Apple keyboard was that it didn’t provide any protection for the Apple Pencil at all.
-Interestingly, some older models protected the Apple Pencil somewhat, but ironically, the current models don’t.
+Interestingly, some older models did protect the Apple Pencil somewhat, but ironically, the current models don’t.
 Why???
 Ironically, even though Logitech sells a somewhat cheaper stylus called Crayon, they do offer official Apple stylus support…

 While there are some downsides, there aren’t many keyboards as good as this Combo Touch.